-67 WALL STREET, New York - February 26, 2013 - The Wall Street Transcript has just published its Oil & Gas: Drilling Equipment and Services Report offering a timely review of the sector to serious investors and industry executives.
-This special feature contains expert industry commentary through in-depth interviews with public company CEOs and Equity Analysts.
+67 WALL STREET, New York - July 2, 2013 - The Wall Street Transcript has just published its Oil & Gas Review 2013 Report offering a timely review of the sector to serious investors and industry executives.
+This special feature contains expert industry commentary through in-depth interviews with public company CEOs, Equity Analysts and Money Managers.
 The full issue is available by calling (212) 952-7433 or via The Wall Street Transcript Online.

 Companies include: Schlumberger Limited (SLB), Baker Hughes Inc. (BHI), Halliburton Company (HAL), Weatherford International Ltd. (WFT), Diamond Offshore Drilling Inc. (DO), Ensco International Inc. (ESV), Noble Corp.
 (NE), Transocean Ltd. (RIG), Rowan Companies Inc. (RDC), Cameron International Corporat (CAM), FMC Technologies, Inc. (FTI), National Oilwell Varco, Incorp (NOV), Helmerich & Payne Inc. (HP), Nabors Industries Ltd. (NBR), Patterson-UTI Energy Inc. (PTEN), Petroleo Brasileiro (PBR) and many more.

-In the following excerpt from the Oil & Gas: Drilling Equipment and Services Report, an expert analyst discusses the outlook for the sector for investors:
+In the following excerpt from the Oil & Gas Review 2013 Report, an expert analyst discusses the outlook for the sector for investors:

 TWST: What's holding you back, at least relatively, in the other subsegments?